Nolan Gorman Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in the league.

-- The Giants' 4.77 team ERA ranks 21st among all league pitching staffs.
+- The Giants have the 20th-ranked team ERA among all MLB pitching staffs (4.47).

-- Giants pitchers combine to allow 28 total home runs at a rate of 1.4 per game (to rank 21st in baseball).
+- The Giants rank 21st in baseball in home runs surrendered (29 total, 1.3 per game).

+- Brebbia starts for the first time this season for the Giants.

 © 2023 Data Skrive.
 All rights reserved.